Why Knowing Who Is Reporting Hazards Is Important

 Without healthy safety reporting activity, the SMS' risk management processes will be missing out on one of the most important (SA) inputs.
-When employees in a particular area of operations do not participate in system monitoring and timely reporting of safety concerns, it is in the accountable executive's responsibility to not only know about these non-participating employees, but also the accountable executive's responsibility to address the substandard safety performance.
+When employees in a particular area of operations do not participate in system monitoring and timely reporting of safety concerns, it is the accountable executive's responsibility to not only know about these non-participating employees but also the account executive's responsibility to address the substandard safety performance.

 Negligent Employees Add Unnecessary Risk for Aviation Operations

 It’s critical that every employee group is consistently identifying hazards and reporting issues.
 This includes:

 - Aviation safety managers; and

 - Executive management.

 A common misconception in aviation SMS is that: